Jellevanderwerff/rhythms_in_randomness/README.md

 If you use this code or data, please cite our article:

 > Jelle van der Werff, Tommaso Tufarelli, Laura Verga, Andrea Ravignani (2025).
-Humans can find rhythm in randomly timed sounds. *Royal Society Open Science*.
-DOI: [to be added]
+Humans can find rhythm in randomly timed sounds.

 ## Contact

-For questions or feedback, please contact the article's corresponding authors..
+For questions or feedback, please contact the article's corresponding authors.